simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Serial-config is used by a prototyper during electronics development.
 Given a schema that describes a configuration, it generates two software resources to support field-configuration:

 **The first is a user interface** that allows a user to explore and edit a device's settings when the device and interface are tethered together.
-This currently runs on a desktop, but can run on mobile.
+This currently runs on a desktop, but can be implemented in mobile environments in the future.
 The user interface program is written by hand, and dynamically interprets a schema to a visual interface that can edit that schema.
 One section, a navigational tree, supports selecting reference types in the schema; when selected, another section, an edit panel, supports reading and writing the configuration values.
 The interface has additional functions to scan for available ports and select the device; read the config instance; navigate and edit it; display feedback to the user about current status and edit validation; and write an updated config back to the device.

 **The second resource is an embedded library** that lives within a client program on a device.
 It presents a typed interface to the client program; it represents and manages the configuration instance; it reads, versions, and updates the configuration data from non-volatile storage, in response to both user and device edits; it manages over-the-wire updates to the configuration, and presents a drop-in routine to the host program to do so.
 Some of the library is compiled from the schema, but much is written by hand around an internal interface.